Coping with Depression

 Driven by the inner Childs’ feelings of helplessness the inner critic becomes more hurtful; chastising and punishing even further.
 So the circle of self-condemnation and recrimination goes round and round.
 Spiralling down into depression this robs us of the power to combat misplaced ideals, rules and beliefs.

 Often you will find that what initially protected you from difficult situations such as avoiding, not voicing your opinion, staying in a toxic job, not processing past trauma etc created a wall between you and the outside world.

 Eventually the wall collapses in on itself and you find yourself unable to support the emotional weight of pain and despair.
 The emotional resilience gives way and you fall into a well of depression feeling trapped and out of control.

 A frequent question asked by clients is how long will I experience the pain for before the depression lifts.
 In part the answer is until you address the cause of your depression.
 As you become aware of the causes and beliefs around your depression this enables you to be curious and to challenge what you have been and are experiencing.

 The collapsed wall of prior coping has to be examined brick by brick.
 The fears, hurts, emotional traumas, feeling of hopelessness and self-worth etc. all those things are considered and where appropriate challenged.

 It is important to face and experience what you fear and also to accept what you cannot change.
-You have to couple this by showing yourself understanding and compassion as often clients with depression experience a sense of shame.
+You have to combine this with showing yourself understanding and compassion as often clients with depression experience a sense of shame.